k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How to generate load with OVA with command line.md

 For OVA deployment follow the instructions in ["How to deploy OVA"](How%20to%20deploy%20OVA.md)

+In a newly created Virtual Machine follow the steps below

 1. Open a new terminal tab and run the following:
 ```
     kubectl port-forward -n common service/minio-service 9000:80